 For information on visa requirements and restrictions, go to the Department of State’s page on Mexico here.

 Cost of Living

-To rent a one bedroom apartment in the center of Los Angeles and New York, you’re going to be paying $2,100 and $3,100 a month, respectively.
-The only comparable metropolis in Mexico, the capital, will cost you $510 for a centrally located one-bedroom apartment which is dirt-cheap!
+To rent a one bedroom apartment in the center of Los Angeles and New York, $2,100 and $3,100 a month are the averages, respectively.
+The only comparable metropolis in Mexico, the capital, will cost $510 for a centrally located one-bedroom apartment which is dirt-cheap!
 From there, it only gets cheaper.
-All of Mexico’s cities are inexpensive and its rustic villages are even more-so.
+All of Mexico’s cities are comparatively inexpensive and its rustic villages more so.
 Just keep in mind that the wages here will be relatively lower.
 A rule of thumb to follow: where it’s more expensive to live, the better your wages will be.